Mary Beth Kelly

 Mary Beth Kelly is a lawyer and former justice of the Michigan Supreme Court.
-She was elected on November 2, 2010 and took office on January 1, 2011 for an eight-year term that ended on January 1, 2019.
+She was elected on November 2, 2010 to an eight-year term that would have ended on January 1, 2019.
 On August 17, 2015, she announced her resignation from the Supreme Court effective October 1, 2015, to return to private practice at Bodman PLC in Detroit.

 Education

 Kelly received her undergraduate degree from the University of Michigan-Dearborn and her J.D. degree from Notre Dame Law School.

 Career

-Prior to becoming a judge, Kelly worked in the private practice of law.
-She joined the law firm Dickinson Wright in 1987 and became a partner at the firm, where her work focused on commercial litigation.
+Prior to becoming a judge, Kelly worked in private practice.
+She joined law firm Dickinson Wright in 1987 and became a partner at the firm, where her work focused on commercial litigation.

-She was appointed to the Third Circuit Court in 1999 by then-Gov. John Engler, where she served for 11 years.
-She became the first woman to serve as Chief Judge of that court when the Michigan Supreme Court appointed her in 2002.
-She served as Chief Judge until 2007.
-During that time, the Family Division of the court doubled in size, and she led efforts to improve the racial diversity of the jury system.
+She was appointed to the Third Circuit Court in 1999 by then-governor John Engler, where she served for 11 years.
+She became the first woman to serve as chief judge of that court when the Michigan Supreme Court appointed her to that position in 2002.
+She served as chief judge until 2007.
+During that time, the Family Division of the court doubled in size and she led efforts to improve the racial diversity of the jury system.

-Since joining the Michigan Supreme Court in 2011, she has served as chairperson of numerous statewide committees primarily focused on child welfare and family matters.
-In January 2015, Governor Rick Snyder appointed her as chair of the Michigan Committee on Juvenile Justice.
-She has also served as co-chair of the Michigan Race Equity Coalition, which examined the need for the juvenile justice and foster care systems to improve policies and racial disparities through accurate and meaningful data.
+Since joining the Michigan Supreme Court in 2011, she served as chairperson of numerous statewide committees primarily focused on child welfare and family matters.
+In January 2015, governor Rick Snyder appointed her chair of the Michigan Committee on Juvenile Justice.
+She also served as co-chair of the Michigan Race Equity Coalition, which examined the need for the juvenile justice and foster care systems to improve policies and racial disparities through data.

-Since stepping down from the court in 2015, Kelly has returned to private practice at Bodman PLC.
-She serves as vice chair of Bodman's Litigation and Alternative Dispute Resolution practice group.
+After stepping down from the court in 2015, Kelly returned to private practice at Bodman PLC.
+As of August 2016, she served as vice chair of Bodman's Litigation and Alternative Dispute Resolution practice group.